mvolkmann/blog/src/lua.md

 ```

 All these variations produce the same results.
-A downside is that you many encounter all of these approaches
+A downside is that you may encounter all of these approaches in code
-in code that others write, so it is necessary to understand all of them.
+that others write, so it is necessary to understand all of them.

 ### Classes